 It's only Jan.
 27 and, already, 2023 has been a huge year for PFAS.

 PFAS (per- and polyfluoroalkyl substances), nicknamed "forever chemicals," do not fully degrade from living tissue or the environment, and are associated with health issues like thyroid disease, asthma and certain cancers.
 They're present in many common consumer goods, including home furnishings like non-stick cookware and carpet, and also show up across our environment, in rainwater, drinking water and soil.
-In other words: they're pretty ubiquitous.
+In other words: they're pretty ubiquitous and found in pretty much everything.
 One CDC report found PFAS in the blood of 97% of Americans.

-We've received a lot of questions from Sway newsletter readers related to the presence of PFAS in the products they use, particularly in response to the Thinx lawsuit—and thought it was high time to consult the Green Science Policy Institute.
+Obviously, desiring period underwear that are free of toxic chemicals is something we at Sway are all about, and we've received a lot of questions from Sway newsletter readers related to the presence of PFAS and other harmful chemicals in all the products (not just period underwear) they use, particularly in response to the Thinx period underwear lawsuit—and thought it was high time to consult the Green Science Policy Institute

 Since its founding in 2008, the Green Science Policy Institute's research and policy work has helped lead the movement to keep chemicals of concern out of consumer products and building materials across the world.
 They've defined PFAS as one of their six classes of harmful chemicals, and for years, have been advocating for stronger policies to reduce human exposure.